ruljin/react-tic-tac-toe/README.md

 1. Clone down this repository
 2. Install dependencies with the command: `yarn install`
-3. Start development server `yarn start`
+3. Start development server with the command: `yarn start`

 The application will be available at `localhost:3000` to view in the browser.
 The page will reload if you make edits.\